jbarrow/jbarrow.github.io/_posts/2019-7-18-allennlp-the-hard-way-3.md

 ---
 layout: post
-title: AllenNLP The Hard Way, Part 3 - Configuring Experiments
+title: Part 3 - Configuring Experiments
+tags: allennlp
+blurb: Combining the dataset readers and models to run our first experiment.
+letter: 3
 ---

 Now it's time to put everything together and actually train our model.